 Digital Presence Readiness Checklist - Curated by the Paducah Convention & Visitors Bureau, the Digital Presence Readiness Checklist aims to equip visitor industry partners with free tools and helpful resources to prioritize their business' digital presence.
 Suggestions for completing a digital presence health check, maximizing owned media channels and platforms including Google MyBusiness are relevant to many local businesses.

 Get Your Project Started with a Kick-Start Meeting - A Kick-Start Meeting provide a pre-application review of your potential project.
 Our team provides helpful information, feedback, and guidance as you prepare to launch your project.
 A Kick-Start Meeting is an opportunity to meet with key City staff members from various departments prior to the preparation and submittal of a formal application to the City.
 You'll be introduced to a Customer Experience Representative who will act as your liaison and point of contact throughout your journey.
 Email Customer Experience or call 270-444-8800.
-Quick Guide to Permitting and Kick-Start Meetings (2 pages)

 The City of Paducah has created an effective and exciting toolbox of programs through the Planning Department to encourage development, beautification, rehabilitation, and stabilization of the Historic Downtown Commercial District.
 Our goal is to encourage vibrant streets, increased residential density, and thriving businesses.
 For assistance in the Downtown district, call 270-444-8690.